marcellacarone/m3c1-nano/README.md

-# M3C1 Architectural image generator
+# M3C1 IMAGE GENERATOR | POWERED BY NANO BANANA

-Powered by the Nano Banana API + Gemini + Next.js
+Powered by the Nano Banana API + Next.js

 This app allows architects and designers to generate consistent AI-based architectural images including alternate views, diagrams, and model studies, from one or more reference images.